HOMSAI-Smart-Home/HOMSAI-Engine/README.md

 ## Deploy

-- To create the .war first of all create the right application.yml depending on the environment
+- To create the .jar first of all create the right application.yml depending on the environment
 - Run
 ```
 gradlew build